 How did Vladimir Lenin Rise To Power?

-Vladimir Ilyich Ulyanov (later known as Lenin as he solely nicknamed himself) was one of the leading political figures in the course of the 20th century.
+In 1917, Vladimir Ilyich Ulyanov (alias Lenin) seized Russia's control in the aftermath of the Russian Revolution, created the Soviet Union, and ruled it until his death in 1924.
+Lenin was one of the leading political figures in the 20th century.
 He was the revolutionary thinker behind the USSR idea (a.k.a.
-The Great Soviet Union), fought to materialize it and masterminded the Bolshevik bloody takeover of power in Russia after World War One.
-And although Lenin died in his mid-50s, his ideas influenced and marked the following generations’ fate, development and lives for quite many decades that came after.
+The Great Soviet Union), fought to materialize it, and masterminded the Bolshevik bloody takeover of power in Russia after Russia's withdrawal from World War One.
+Lenin's reign as the head of the newly created Soviet Union was brief, but his influence stretched throughout the 20th century.

 Related DailyHistory.org Articles

 - Why did Germany lose the Battle of Stalingrad